 What's even more special about this is the fact that a narrative that interesting doesn't get in the way or consume the gameplay at all.
 It is companioned with it; bold enough to peak your interest, yet subtle enough that you can only think about it at key moments.

 If you haven't played Hold Off Red, you at least need to try it.
-It's not really for twitch-shooter guys or anything, but the difficulty curve is really nice, though it takes just a tad bit to get into it.
-Oh, just go PLAY IT already.
+It's not really for twitch-shooter people or anything, but the difficulty curve is really nice, though it takes just a tad bit to get into it.
+Just go PLAY IT already.

 And for you retro enthusiasts, you should play mine.
 It's fun in it's own right, and surely not for the same reasons Hold Off Red is.
 I tried to stay as close to faking the specs of a GameBoy as I could.
 There were really only a couple of things wrong with it that don't jive with the GameBoy style, but I felt I did a good job.

 Concerning my other projects, they're still on, and I'm going to post about them here pretty soon to make up for the week I missed.
-Thank you readers, and thank you Matt for making such a wonderful game!
-It has truly inspired me since I first came across it so long ago!
+Thank you readers, and thank you Maddy for making such a wonderful game!
+It has truly inspired me since I first came across it all the way back in 2005!

 : Maddy had not yet come out as nonbinary in 2010, so I've made sure to avoid deadnaming or misgendering them by editing all references to them I had made in the original post.